PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 ### Fractions

 The fractions table consists of two columns: `Dataset` and `PlexID`.
 The `Dataset` column contains all of the unique datasets that are common to `msnid` and `masic_data`.
 Sometimes, entire datasets may be removed during the FDR filtering steps, so that is why we use the unique intersection of datasets.
 The `PlexID` column contains the plex ID associated with each dataset, and is typically a letter followed by a number ("S1", "S2", etc.).
+A plex is a set of samples that are processed together (under the same conditions).
 We can extract the plex ID from the datasets.
 In this case, the plex ID always comes after "_W_", so we can use a regular expression (use `help(topic = regex, package = base)` to learn more).
 The regular expression below says to capture an "S" followed by a single digit that appears after "\_W\_" and before an underscore.
+The plex ID is always included in the dataset names, but the format of the names will be different.

 ```r